 Riding to the rescue: the Pension Protection Fund

 The Pension Protection Fund (PPF) is known as the lifeboat for DB corporate pensions.
 It was set up to protect the benefits of scheme members if a sponsoring employer becomes insolvent and can no longer fund the scheme.
 An employer struggling to fund its pension scheme can apply to the PPF for compensation if they meet the PPF rules.
 Following the application, there is an assessment period of around two years, both to see if the scheme can be rescued and also to calculate whether the PPF compensation would be better than an insurance company could provide.

 Will the PPF pay out my full pension?

 Scheme members who are already at NRA or older (who in most cases will already be taking their pension) will continue to qualify for 100 per cent of their benefits.
 This also applies to those on ill-health early retirement pensions, and usually to anyone on a survivor’s pension (such as a widow or children).

-However, those younger than NRA will usually qualify for 90 per cent of benefits (so will lose out on 10 per cent of the pension they may have expected).
+However, those younger than NRA will usually qualify for 90 per cent of benefits (so will lose out on at least 10 per cent of the pension they may have expected).
 Furthermore, any increase in compensation will be in line with legislation, rather than with the rules of the former scheme.

 How safe is the PPF?

 The PPF currently has reserves of around £6.1 billion in excess of its current liabilities, which comes from a levy on all private sector employers with a DB pension fund.
 To date its reserves have been more than enough to cover the liabilities of rescued schemes.
 If the fund ever looks as if it may struggle to meet its obligations, then the government is likely to increase the levy on employers to make up any shortfall.